ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 }
 ```

-1. As in the above schema, we will modify the `target` value according to the attribute `linkTarget` that is configured by the client component.
-The default value of the `linkTarget` is the same as the `anchor` element, that is `_self`.
+1. As in the above schema, we will modify the `target` value according to the attribute `anchorTarget` that is configured by the client component.
+The default value of the `anchorTarget` is the same as the `anchor` element, that is `_self`.
 2. We also set the `rel` attribute value to `noopener noreferrer` to enhance security and ensure responsible linking practices.
 3. In the `toDOM` function, we have incorporated the `anchorTag` to render all links within the viewer component as `nimble-anchor` elements.

 _Future Enhancements:_

 We have observed that issues such as [#1412](https://github.com/ni/nimble/issues/1412) and [#1331](https://github.com/ni/nimble/issues/1331) were created for the guidelines on
 opening anchor elements in a new tab.
-Once the visual design is finalized and integrated the implementation into the `nimble-anchor`, we will update the above `link` mark schema.
+Once the visual design is finalized and integrated the implementation into the `nimble-anchor`, we will update the above `link` mark schema,
-It will involve removing the child node for the icon from the Prosemirror schema and instead adding the necessary attribute for the `nimble-anchor`.
-This attribute could
-potentially add the icon or display any relevant warnings as per the design when the link is opening in a new tab.
+in case we are required to update any attributes for the `nimble-anchor` component.

 ### Prototype